MicrosoftDocs/dynamics365smb-docs-pr.nl-be/business-central/teams-faq.md

 ### <a name="is-share-to-teams-available-in-all-business-central-clients"></a>Is Delen met Teams beschikbaar in alle Business Central-clients?

-Op dit moment is Delen met Teams exclusief beschikbaar in de desktopwebclient en in het detailvenster in Teams.
+Op dit moment is Delen met Teams beschikbaar in de desktop-webclient, in het detailvenster in Teams en bij het openen van een pagina in een nieuw venster vanuit de Outlook-invoegtoepassing.

 ### <a name="where-do-i-find-share-to-teams-in-business-central"></a>Waar vind ik Delen met teams in Business Central?